Click here to return to the main page

 Post and Kant fit nicely into a Post-Kantian subjectivism.

-Therefore, the diagonal argument is used to show some limitations of human language, see §10.2, and of other finitary systems, which derive from it.
+Therefore, the diagonal argument is used to show some limitations of human language, and of other finitary systems, which derive from it.
 In these systems, the means are finite, but we do not limit their use.
 This is, of course, an idealization, but nevertheless it would also be wrong to limit, for example, the number of words in a sentence, or the number of steps in a proof.
 Summarizing, the incompleteness and unsolvability theorems by Gödel, Church, and Turing find limitations in our finitary tool, which is our complete language.

 from Turing’s generalization,